iOS-updates-2018/Labs/Lab 6/README.md

     ```
     Rerun the project to see the pin and the title beneath.

 6. Note the subtitle after you click on the pin.
-Now replace these five lines with a helper method within `MapViewController` which performs these pin-dropping lines and is called in `viewDidLoad()`.
+Now replace these five lines with a helper method within `MapViewController` which performs this pin-dropping action and is called in `viewDidLoad()`.

 Part 3: Finding and mapping car location and current location